 4. Afterlife

-The afterlife has two forms.
-Valhalla and Helheim.
-They are not equivalent to heaven and hell and your behavior does not earn you a place in one or the other.
+The afterlife has several forms.
+Valhalla, Folkvangr, and Helheim are the three we are most familiar with.
+They are not equivalent to heaven and hell and your behavior on earth does not earn you a place in one or the other.

 We have a great article, Norse Afterlife By Goði Anlengðarclan.
 Check it out to read more on this subject.